 - Spend a few minutes serendipitously surfing the Reader, clicking on whatever looks interesting, or take a look at some offbeat topics.

-- Click through the blogrolls or visit the commenters of bloggers you already enjoy, or of Freshly Pressed bloggers you admire.
+- Click through the blogrolls or visit the commenters of bloggers you already enjoy, or of bloggers who’ve been featured on Discover.

 - Encourage your readers to leave links to their favorites in your comments, so you can broaden your horizons.

 Once you find a post that sucks you in from beginning to end, leave the blogger a real comment.
 Toss out a “Thanks!” or “Great post!” if you’d like, but be sure to take it further.
 Be specific about what you enjoyed, ask a question, offer a counterpoint, or share a related experience — anything that moves the conversation along.

 The beauty of the blogosphere is that others are doing the same thing, and they’ll see and click on your interesting/witty/erudite comment, ultimately bringing you more traffic and more readers.
 If five a day feels like too much, then try four a day, or two a day.
 Heck, even one a day spreads your searing insights across seven new blogs a week.

 The Five a Day method is not a path to overnight success; only an Oprah endorsement can do that.
 But it is the best way to build a community of engaged and loyal readers, commenters, and ultimately, friends.